cjbarrie/GSME_compliance/README.md

 * `sample_app.csv`
 * (optionally) a small manifest of the bundle contents

-Send the ZIP back to the study lead.
+Send the ZIP back to the compliance lead, Christopher Barrie, at cb5691@nyu.edu.

 ---